 Description of Asset Valuation Hierarchy Basis of Valuation Observable and non- observable inputs Key sensitivities Surplus assets Level 2 Valued at Fair Value as at 31 December 2020 using the market approach.
 Review of similar markets for development land.
 The inputs listed are exposed to future market changes.
-These are either at a macro level based on factors such as the performance of the economy, or micro level such as the local demand for development, however, a material value of the surplus assets is for known future development.
-Sensitivity of asset Asset Valuation Range Value as at 31/3/21 £'000 Valuation Variation £'000 The valuation report states that there is a valuation tolerance of +/- 10%, and the impact of this range on the closing value of surplus assets at 31/3/21 is shown.
-Surplus assets +/- 10% 50,857 5,085
+These are either at macro level based on factors such as the performance of the economy, or micro level such as the local demand for development, however, a materia value of the surplus assets is for known future development.
+Sensitivity of ensitivity of asset Value as at 31/3/21 £'000 Valuation Variation £'000 The valuation report states that there is a valuation tolerance of +/- 10%, and the impact of this range on the closing value of surplus assets at 31/3/21 is shown.
+50,857 5,085